spawnmarvel/learning-docker/1-getting-started-guide/README-3-docker-network.md

 Drivers

-* bridge The default network driver.
+* bridge, the default network driver.
-* host Remove network isolation between the container and the Docker host.
+* host, remove network isolation between the container and the Docker host.
-* none Completely isolate a container from the host and other containers.
+* none, completely isolate a container from the host and other containers.
-* overlay Overlay networks connect multiple Docker daemons together.
+* overlay, overlay networks connect multiple Docker daemons together.
+* ipvlan
-* ipvlan and macvlan
+* macvlan

 https://docs.docker.com/network/